Batch Ingest

 ---|---|---|

 max_minutes_per_partition | The maximum number of minutes to hold in a partition.
 For dense data sets, five minutes of data may be massive.
-In other data sets, 2 weeks of data may be required for the same volume.
+In other data sets, 2 weeks of data may be a requirement for the same volume.
 The velocity of your data will influence this value. | 15 |

 max_active_partitions | Maximum number of active partitions. | 576 |